35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

  The ACA evidence also addresses the £60m cost of finance, again suggesting alternative debt arrangements to aid the viability of the scheme.

 ACA finally make some tentative suggestions as to how build costs might be reduced and conclude with their own indicative appraisal, showing how the development could be made viable.

+### Berkeley replies….

+Berkeley replied to ACA’s arguments in a rebuttal statement.
+They take issue with ACA for taking *‘a second bite of the cherry’*, having already acknowledged that the scheme had be through the full viability process.
+They state that the level of affordable housing had been *‘rigourously tested in an extremely challenging economic climate’* on an *‘objective basis’* as required by the National Planning Policy Framework (NPPF) and according to professional standards.